Visiting Kutna Hora Bone Church and Other Sites on a Day Trip From Prague

 As legend goes, half-blind, half-mad monks were assigned to care for the chapel and got busy rearranging the bones in geometric shapes.
 In the late 1800’s, a woodcarver was commissioned to redecorate the chapel with the bones as a morbid reminder of human mortality and the inescapability of death.
 Good family fun, right?

-Nowadays, an estimated 40,000-70,000 ancient skulls and bones ornament the walls and ceilings.
+Nowadays, an estimated 40,000-70,000 ancient skulls and bones ornament the walls and ceilings of the Kutna Hora bone church.
 Most notable is the massive chandelier in the lower level of the chapel, as well as a skull candelabra and coats of arms.
 Overall, it is a pretty fascinating place and much more aesthetically “beautiful” than dark or depressing.

-Sedlec Ossuary is open seven days a week all year round.
-Visitors can purchase a single entry for 50 CZK, or a multi-admission ticket including entry to Sedlec Ossuary, the Cemetery Church of All Saints and Cathedral of Our Lady in Sedlec for 220 CZK,
+The Kutna Hora Bone Church (Sedlec Ossuary) is open seven days a week all year round.
+Visitors can purchase a single entry for 50 CZK, or a multi-admission ticket including entry to the Kutna Hora Bone Church, the Cemetery Church of All Saints, and the Cathedral of Our Lady in Sedlec for 220 CZK.

 Cathedral of Our Lady at Sedlec

-Only a short stroll from Sedlec Ossuary is the UNESCO-protected Cathedral of Our Lady in Sedlec.
+Only a short stroll from the Kutna Hora Bone Church is the UNESCO-protected Cathedral of Our Lady in Sedlec.
 Formerly part of the Cistercian monastery, the enormous High Gothic cathedral was once the most prominent church in the Kingdom of Bohemia.
-In 1421, the church was burnt down by the Hussites and laid in ruins until its reconstruction during the early 18th century.
+In 1421, the church was burnt down by the Hussites and lay in ruins until its reconstruction during the early 18th century.

 Church of St. Barbara